Warning: there is no way cover your movements online completely.

 This tool prevents websites from saving any data about you which may leave a trail, such as cookies, history or other browser data created or saved in that session.
 Your history for that session will also be deleted when you close the window.

 Generally Private Browsing can be activated in the Tools bar.
 This will open a new window.
-Remember only to use this window for your browsing session, and make sure you close it!
-Leaving this window open will alert your abuser that you are concerned he is tracking you.
+Remember only to use this window for your browsing session, and make sure you close it.
+Leaving this window open will alert your abuser that you are concerned they are tracking you.

 Your browser can store passwords to save you time, but these can also used by someone to access your account.
 When you first use a password on a site you will be asked if you want the browser to remember it – click no, or browse in Private Mode.
 However, accidents happen and you may accidentally allow a password to be saved.
 You can delete saved passwords either as part of your history removal or separately, depending on your browser (see below) – remember that removing all passwords may be suspicious if you share a computer.